-With an exhibit in London and one in Chicago, the life and work of Vivian Maier is still being discovered.
+With an exhibit in London and one in Chicago, the life and work of Vivian Maier are still being discovered.
 She was either born in New York or France to French and Austrian parents.
 Slattery says Vivian and her mother went back to France during the war years where Vivian started shooting photographs of the French Alps around 1949.
-In 1951 she came to America, ended up in Cuba, followed by a move back to New York, finally arriving in Chicago in 1956.
-There, while not on duty as a nanny, would walk the streets taking photos with her a Rolleiflex camera.
+In 1951 she came to America, and ended up in Cuba, followed by a move back to New York, finally arriving in Chicago in 1956.
+There, while not on duty as a nanny, would walk the streets taking photos with her Rolleiflex camera.

 According to the Wikipedia entry, for a brief period in the 1970s, Maier worked as a nanny for Phil Donahue’s children.

 The sale of her work at auction in 2007 has resulted in three primary owners.
 Ron Slattery says he was the first to purchase her work.
-Chicago real estate agent John Maloof also bought bought a box of negatives from the third auction and would later add to that collection.
+Chicago real estate agent John Maloof also bought a box of negatives from the third auction and would later add to that collection.
 In the spring of 2010, Chicago art collector Jeffrey Goldstein acquired a portion of the Vivian Maier collection.
 Maloof has announced his intention to publish a photo book of Maier’s photography.

-While Maier’s photos have been in galleries and exhibitions, and in the early days sold on ebay bringing $80-$100 a piece, Slattery hasn’t sold or shown his stash.
+While Maier’s photos have been in galleries and exhibitions, and in the early days sold on eBay bringing $80-$100 a piece, Slattery hasn’t sold or shown his stash.
 He also wonders if a blood relative of Maier’s will surface to claim intellectual property ownership.

 Slattery says the best work seems to be in the prints Maier produced herself.
 While he did receive some rolls of film, the ones he developed were not her best work in his estimation.

-“Towards the end she didn’t seem to be able to develop much of her stuff, but then again her photography changed,” Slattery says.
+“Towards the end, she didn’t seem to be able to develop much of her stuff, but then again her photography changed,” Slattery says.
 “The roles of film that I developed were pictures of newspapers on the ground over and over.
 There wasn’t anything that was knocking my socks off.”

-Slattery says he has some nanny shots, as well as images of New York, Chicago and Cuba plus travels to the Southeast, China and Thailand.
+Slattery says he has some nanny shots, as well as images of New York, Chicago, and Cuba plus travels to the Southeast, China, and Thailand.

 “I have no idea what I want to do with them,” Slattery says.
 “I’d like to show them somewhere.
 I am sure I’ll sell some at some point, I don’t know when.